What better way to have a backyard adventure than to grow a garden?

 I like to be a good neighbor and encourage people to cooperate, so I actually encourage people to take vegetables from my garden.
 But you’ll notice that I do put all the hot peppers upfront.
 I don’t want them to take everything.
 Haha.
 The best part is that sometimes my neighbors surprise me with some eggs from their chicken or a jar of jam.

 A garden not only saves money, but it’s also more healthy and better for the environment.
 Some interesting factoids:

 - Over 90% of the vegetables in the grocery store come from a different state.

-- Almost all grocery store vegetables, even organic, use pesticides and fertilizers.
+- Almost all grocery store vegetables, even food labeled as organic, use pesticides and fertilizers.

-- If everyone grew their own garden, we could save billions of dollars and billions of gallons of gas.
-Gas is not only used to
+- If everyone grew their own garden, we could save billions of dollars and billions of gallons of gas used to transport the food.